 Therefore, it is important to be aware of your retail weaknesses.
 They do have the potential to negatively influence your organization.
 But, instead of obsessing over your weaknesses, try focusing on growing your strengths.
 This will help you stay positive and motivated.

-What are the strengths of a marketing manager?
+What are the strengths of the retail manager?